allikat/sytycAKS/README.md

+# So You Think You Can AKS
-# GitHub Repo to collate content around workshop for Monitoring and Operating AKS/K8s workloads.
+GitHub Repo to collate content around workshop for Monitoring and Operating AKS/K8s workloads.

 Simple API that reads and writes from Cosmo DB.